This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 Cold calling isn’t about discovery – it’s about selling the meeting.

-In fact, the talk-to-listen ratio for successful cold calls is actually higher (more talking, less listening) than unsuccessful ones:
+In fact, the talk-to-listen ratio for successful cold calls is HIGHER than unsuccessful ones:

-It’s your job to take this time and sell them on why they should attend the meeting.
+It’s your job to sell your buyer on why they should attend the meeting.
+You can start by asking about their “top strategic priorities” later when you book the meeting.

 Think about it…

-Have you ever tried asking “What are your top priorities…” at the outset of a cold call?
+Have you ever tried asking “What are your top priorities…” at the outset of a sales call?

 You probably didn’t receive much of an answer.

-Cold Calling Tip 4: A Prospect That Doesn’t Say Much Isn’t Necessarily Bad
+Cold Calling Tip 10: A Quiet Prospect Isn’t a Bad Thing

 We’ve covered a lot of cold calling tips for you as a sales rep.